rogue707Dev/django-gdaps/docs/usage.rst

 Django recommends to point ot the app's AppConfig directly in INSTALLED_APPS.
 You should do that too with GDAPS plugins.
 Plugins that are installed via pip(env) are found automatically, as their AppConfig class must be named after the Plugin.

-Plugins' AppConfigs must inherit from ``gdaps.apps.PluginConfig``, and provide an inner class, or a pointer to an external ``PluginMeta`` class.
-For more information see :class:`gdaps.apps.PluginConfig`.
+Plugins' AppConfigs must provide an inner class named ``PluginMeta``, or a so named attribute pointing to an external class.
+For more information see :class:`gdaps.apps.PluginMeta`.

 .. _Interfaces: